rudy1312/careloop/README.md

 ### For Patients
 - Anonymous feedback via **text, audio, or video**
-- Optional Patient ID field (auto-generated UUID for privacy-safe tracking)
+- Login Using PatientID
-- Simple, clean UI inspired by Apple design principles
+- Simple, clean UI inspired by Human Interface Guidelines

 ### For Admins
 - Dashboard with: